thoughtbot/upcase/README.md

     heroku config:get EMAIL_RECIPIENTS -r staging

+# Viewing email in development

+To preview how emails look in the browser without having to send them (via staging) you can visit the rails mailer preview index and navigate to the emails that have preview classes implemented.

+To preview the emails point your browser to `http://localhost:5000/rails/mailers` and select the mailer there.

 # Product Management

 Check the [Upcase processes] repository for guides on where to find and how to